 - How to Find Movie Extra Jobs

-How to Be an Extra in a Movie & What to Expect as a Background Actor
+How to Be a Background Actor in a Movie & What to Expect as a Movie Extra

 Being a background performer, also known as an “extra” is a low-pressure way to gain first hand experience on a real film or tv set.
 You may not be doing a lot, mostly walking from one place on-camera to another, but you’re literally getting paid to watch more experienced actors as well as a whole film crew, work.
 You’ll get to know and understand what a First A.D,, D.P., Grip and Crafty is, and what function each one of those has.
 You can also make valuable connections with producers and directors and build relationships with production assistants so that when you do start to look for principal work, you know how to get in front of the right people.

 Becoming a movie extra or background performer involves a few basic steps: